My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 In simple terms, the law on ‘Public Rights of Way’ in England and Wales when crossing private land is the legal right to “pass and repass along the way”.

-The freedom to roam the English and Welsh countryside, even when crossing private land, is largely uninhibited thanks to ancient ‘Common Laws’, reinforced by legislation passed by the Labour Government in 2000.
-Laws on ‘Rights of Way’ in Scotland are similar to those of England and Wales; but not so in Northern Ireland, where the freedom to roam across private land is greatly restricted.
+The freedom to roam the English and Welsh countryside, even when crossing private land, is largely uninhibited thanks to ancient ‘Common Laws’ and reinforced by legislation passed by the Labour Government in 2000.
+Laws on ‘Rights of Way’ in Scotland are similar to those of England and Wales; but it's not so in Northern Ireland, where the freedom to roam across private land is greatly restricted.

 This unique legal status makes Britain’s picturesque countryside one of the most freely accessible lands anywhere in the world.

 Land Access Is a Privilege to Be Cherished

 When I recently corresponded with an American on this subject he pointed out that if people trespass on private land in the USA, apart from the risk of being prosecuted for trespassing, they also run the real risk of being shot.